kjeldsen-game/monorepo/documentation/Writerside/topics/README.md

 # Kjeldsen

-The Kjeldsen platform has been develop with the idea of micro-services.
-Each identified business entity will have it's own services and database to perform all actions related with the entity data.

-# Tech

 ## Event-Sourcing
 We are using an Event-Sourcing architecture for following key points:
-- Data become the numer one level citizen, every single action that occurs in the system gets stored in the form of an event
+- Data become the number one level citizen, every single action that occurs in the system gets stored in the form of an event
 - The performance of the system will keep a good shape in the long term
 - The scalability of the project, both vertically and horizontally will be easy to implement
 - The project will be stateless, so the Continuous Deployment, Orchestration, and Containerization are easy to implement